Eloagbawe/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

         It accepts two arguments: a set (Set) and a startString (String).

         When a value starts with startString you only append the rest of the string.
 The string contains all the values of the set separated by -

+9. Create a function named groceriesList that returns a map of groceries with the following items (name, quantity):

+        Apples, 10
+        Tomatoes, 10
+        Pasta, 1
+        Rice, 1
+        Banana, 5

+10. Create a function named updateUniqueItems that returns an updated map for all items with initial quantity at 1.

+        It should accept a map as an argument.
+The map it accepts for argument is similar to the map you create in the previous task.

+        For each entry of the map where the quantity is 1, update the quantity to 100.
+If updating the quantity is not possible (argument is not a map) the error Cannot process should be thrown.